eknkcc/RFPPortal/README.md

 ## Testing
 A mysql database should be up and running with a testing environment setup.<br>
+To run tests from terminal dotnet sdk should be installed on your system.<br>

 The easiest and recommended way is pulling a mysql docker image and run in a docker container with minimum parameters.
 ```shell
 docker run --detach --name=test-mysql -p 3317:3306  --env="MYSQL_ROOT_PASSWORD=mypassword" mysql